A WoW Rogue Guide for the Warlords of Draenor

 Gouge – level 22

 - Causes a small amount of damage, stuns the opponent for 4 seconds, and takes you out of combat.
 It will interrupt spells.
+If the enemy takes damage or has any kind of bleed or DOT effect then it will break your gouge.

 - Run up to mob, gouge, hop behind, and backstab.